How to Build a Small Business Website From Scratch in 2026

 Wix

-Wix is extremely beginner-friendly and I’ve seen people build perfectly functional brochure sites on it.
-The SEO has improved substantially over the years.
-My honest concern is long-term flexibility — migrating away from Wix later is genuinely painful, and the platform’s pricing structure tends to creep up.
-It’s fine, not my first recommendation, but not wrong for someone who needs something live this weekend and will never need to do anything complicated.
+Wix is beginner-friendly — aggressively so.
+I’ve watched people build perfectly functional brochure sites on it, and the SEO has genuinely improved over the years.
+My honest concern is what happens two or three years in.
+Migrating away from Wix later is painful in a way that’s hard to describe until you’re in it, and the platform’s pricing has a habit of creeping upward.
+It’s fine.
+Not my first recommendation.
+But not wrong for someone who needs something live this weekend and is absolutely certain they’ll never need to do anything complicated with it.

 Here’s the summary by business type: